Penn Arts & Sciences Logo

 SAST:

-Within the first two years, SAST students must take six courses taught by primary standing faculty within the Department.
+Within the first two years, SAST students must take four courses taught by primary standing faculty within the Department.

 Thus, during the first year in the joint program, the student will take three anthropology courses and two or three SAST courses, and during the second year, the student will complete the SAST requirements (three or four courses).